54madao/es6-hapi-mongoose/README.md

 # es6-hapi-mongoose

-This is a framework for nodejs projects implemented using hapijs + mongodb.
+This is a base framework for backend Node.js projects implemented using hapijs + mongodb.

+## Install and Start
+$npm install

+$npm start